Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

 Let $(R, \, ^\prime)$ be a differential ring whose subring $C$ of constants is a field.
 Then $R$ is a $C$-linear space.
-Complete reductions have been established for such differential rings with instances of $R$ including the field of differential fractions \cite{BLLRR2016}, the field of algebraic functions \cite{CKK2016}, (sub)rings of D-finite functions \cite{CHKK2018,vdHJ2021,CDK2023}, exponential towers \cite{GaoThesis} and primitive towers \cite{DGLL2025}.
-A complete reduction for the pair $(C(x), L)$ is developed in \cite{BCPS2018}, where $L$ denotes a linear differential operator.
-The reader is referred to \cite{BS2024,CGHS2025} for complete reductions related to symbolic summation.
+Complete reductions have been established for such differential rings with instances of~$R$ including the field of differential fractions \cite{BLLRR2016}, the field of algebraic functions \cite{CKK2016}, (sub)rings of D-finite functions \cite{CHKK2018,vdHJ2021,CDK2023}, exponential towers \cite{GaoThesis} and primitive towers \cite{DGLL2025}.
+A complete reduction for the pair $(C(x), \cL)$ is developed in \cite{BCPS2018}, where $\cL$ denotes a linear differential operator.
+The reader is referred to \cite{BS2024,CGHS2025,CDKW2025} for complete reductions related to symbolic summation.

-A complete reduction for $(R, \, ^\prime)$ decomposes an element $f$ as $g^\prime + r$ for some $g, r \in R$ such that $r$ is minimal with respect to a partial ordering defined in \cite[Section 1.1]{GaoThesis}.
+A complete reduction for $(R, \, ^\prime)$ decomposes $f\in R$ as $f=g^\prime + r$ for some $g, r \in R$, where $r$ is minimal with respect to a partial ordering defined in \cite[Section 1]{DGLL2025}.
 In particular, $f$ is a derivative in $R$ if and only if $r=0$.
-So a complete reduction for $(R, \, ^\prime)$ is an additive decomposition in the sense given by \cite{CDL2018,DGLW2020}.
-It provides us with an alternative and possibly more informative way to express integrals. \begin{example} Let $f$ and $g$ be the same as in Example \ref{EX:log1}.
-They can be regarded as elements of $\bQ(x, \log(x))$, which is a differential field with derivation $^\prime=d/dx$.
+So a complete reduction for $(R, \, ^\prime)$ is an additive decomposition in the sense of \cite{CDL2018,DGLW2020}.
+This offers an alternative, and potentially more informative, way to express integrals. \begin{example} By viewing the functions $f$ and $g$ in Example \ref{EX:log1} as elements of the differential field $\bQ(x, \log(x))$ with derivation $^\prime=d/dx$, the complete reduction in \cite{DGLL2025} yields